 Outside of the examples shown, this technique is broadly applicable to crystalline materials.
 Several specific examples can be found through the references at the end of this article.
 In many cases, crystalline lattices have unique sites which certain elements preferentially reside in the structure.
 The distribution of elements in the lattice is fundamentally linked to the properties and can affect areas of interest such as interfaces.

-Contact us today for your Atomic Resolution EDS needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your Atomic Resolution EDS needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.